Julius Hare (theologian)

 Julius Charles Hare (13 September 1795 – 3 January 1855) was an English theological writer.

 Early life

 He was born at Valdagno, near Vicenza, in Italy.
 His parents were Francis Hare-Naylor and the painter Georgiana Shipley, a daughter of Bishop Shipley.
 Augustus William Hare was his brother, and his great-grandfather, Francis Hare, was bishop of St Asaph.

 He came to England with his parents in 1799, but in 1804/05 spent a winter with them at Weimar, Germany, where he met Goethe and Schiller, and took an interest in German literature which influenced his style and sentiments throughout his career.
-On the death of his mother in 1806, Julius was sent to Tonbridge School, where he remained till 1812, when he entered Trinity College, Cambridge.
+On the death of his mother in 1806, Julius was sent to Tonbridge School, where he remained until 1812, when he entered Trinity College, Cambridge.
 There he became fellow in 1818, and after another trip abroad he began to read law in London in the following year.
 From 1822 to 1832 he was assistant tutor at Trinity College.